Jordan correspondence and block distribution of characters: On Jordan decomposition and block distribution

 are $C_{\bG^*} (s)^F$-conjugate.
 Then,

 are $C_{\tbG^*}(\vhi^*(s))^F$-conjugate and consequently,

 are $C_{\bG_i^*}(s_i)^F$-conjugate for $i=1,2$. \end{enumerate} \end{prop}

-\begin{proof} This follows easily from standard arguments.
-Parts (a) and (b) are implicit in \cite[Prop.~2.1.5]{En13}, part (c) is a consequence of the commutation of Lusztig induction with $\vhi$, and part (d) follows from the fact that $\vhi^*$ is an isotypic morphism. \end{proof}
+\begin{proof} Parts (a) and (b) are implicit in \cite[Prop.~2.1.5]{En13} and part (c) is a consequence of the commutation of Lusztig induction with $\vhi$, see \cite[Cor.~9.2]{DM90}.
+The first assertion of part (d) follows from Lemma~\ref{lem:centraliser-isotypy} and the bijection between unipotent characters induced by isotypies.
+The second assertion follows from the first through properties of direct products. \end{proof}